A clinical research program evaluating treatments for moms with postpartum depression.

 Ashley Borawski, RN, CPNP, has been a member of the Department of Pediatrics in the physician practice of Saint Louis University since September 2011.
 She earned her Bachelor of Science in nursing from Saint Louis University School of Nursing and her Masters of Science in nursing from the University of Missouri–Columbia.
 Mrs. Borawski has been a PNP since 2011, and a pediatric nurse since 2007.

-Mrs. Borawski is affiliated with SSM Cardinal Glennon Children’s Medical Center and has clinical expertise in general pediatrics.
+Mrs. Borawski is affiliated with SSM Health Cardinal Glennon Children’s Hospital and has clinical expertise in general pediatrics.
 Her research interests include postpartum depression as well as promotion and support for breastfeeding mothers.

-Matthew Broom, MD, FAAP, Principal Investigator and Director of Happy Mothers, Healthy Families Program.
+Matthew Broom, MD, FAAP, Director of Happy Mothers, Healthy Families Program.

 Gene LaBarge, MD,FAAP